Mathcad Worksheets by Astroger

 8. Rectilinear Two-Body Motion ("Earth Falls Into the Sun")

 If Earth were to stop in its orbit and fall into the sun, for how many days would it fall?
 Greg Neill, editor and publisher of The Orrery, posed and solved this problem in issue #43 (December 2001).
 Upon reading Greg's solution, I was reminded of a paper I presented at a conference of the American Institute of Aeronautics and Astronautics (AIAA) in 1986.
-This worksheet solves the problem of "how long would it take for Earth to fall into the sun" by means of the theory that I presented in that 1986 AIAA paper.
+This worksheet solved the problem of "how long would it take for Earth to fall into the sun" by means of the theory that I presented in that 1986 AIAA paper.

 Back | Top